 We endeavour to advise clients, where appropriate, of the availability of such arrangements or facilities but if you wish to know more about them or feel that one or more of these may be appropriate for your case, please ask the person dealing with your matter for more information.

-If during this transaction you need advice on investments, we may have to refer you to someone who is authorised by the Financial Conduct Authority (“FCA”), as we are not.
-However, as we are regulated by the SRA, we may be able to provide certain limited investment services where these are closely linked to the legal work we are doing for you.
+If while we are acting for you, you need advice on investments we may have to refer you to someone who is authorised to provide the necessary advice.
+However we may provide some limited investment advice services where these are closely linked to the legal work we are doing for you.
 This is because we are regulated by the SRA, which is a designated professional body for the purposes of the FSMA.